Conflict Free Diamonds

-All diamonds supplied within our jewellery are conflict free, please find more information on hallmarking and conflict diamonds below.
+All diamonds supplied within our jewellery are conflict free.

 Lloyds Family Jewellery confirms our diamonds to be free from funding conflict and in compliance with United Nations resolutions.
-Our certificates for diamond jewellery carry the following guarantee:
+Certificates provided with our diamond jewellery carry the following guarantee:

 We confirm that all items of jewellery specified in this document are authentic.
 All materials used are genuine and UK hallmarked.
 Diamonds supplied are conflict free and all gemstones are non-synthetic.